Phalanstere/commonland/README.md

 ## Client

-On the client, you create an index.js file that might look like this:
+Client side, you create an index.js file that might look like this:

 ```javascript
 var $           = require("jquery");